Categories

 Read: ‘A beautiful reminder about the power of showing up consistently…’

-When we remove perfect from the equation, all that is left is good.
+When we remove the need for perfection from the equation, all that’s left is good.
 Go on, be kind to yourself, and do good work.
 You are in the good place, and everything is fine.

 Continue to be consistent and keep showing up.
 You don’t have to be perfect here.
 You just have to be.